dtrudg/docker-aufs-sanity/README.md

 **No Whiteout**

-Directory `/test/normal-dir/` has a `file1` and `file2` added to it, with no removals mad in later RUN steps.
+Directory `/test/normal-dir/` has two files, `file1` and `file2`, added to it with no removals made in later RUN steps.

 If we extract our container layers correctly we should see `/test/normal-dir/` containing both `file1` and `file2`.